skip-mev/block-sdk/README.md

 2. Add your module to the the `AppModuleBasic` manager.
 This manager is in charge of setting up basic, non-dependent module elements such as codec registration and genesis verification.
 This will register the special `MsgAuctionBid` message.
-When users want to bid for top of block execution, they will submit a transaction - which we call an auction transaction - that includes a single `MsgAuctionBid`.
+When users want to bid for MEV execution, they will submit a transaction - which we call an auction transaction - that includes a single `MsgAuctionBid`.
 We prevent any other messages from being included in auction transaction to prevent malicious behavior - such as front